PAPUA NEW GUINEA

 When he first started his job and they didn't know him they would barely let him through the front door, even though after entering, the "office" wasn't even really a real office, being not much more than a sham Motel 6 lobby or stage set.
 Now, he said, after a couple of years, most people pretty much know who he is, at least visually, giving him a much better run of the place, dragging mail sacks clear to the mailroom and back without question.
 They even offer him doughnuts in the morning.
 He told me he's seen things on the sets and in the little studio alcoves you would never believe, and since I've always had a penchant toward underbelly stuff he thought, if I was so interested, he would see how far he could get me into the place.
 He asked the woman at the front desk if I could come with him one day and she said she would have to check with her boss.
 The next day she said her boss cleared it if he, my mail route friend, could vouch for me.
 Just don't in come looking for work or bring any cameras.
 Oh yeah, and no drooling or pounding your pud.
 The day I was there, just as we were leaving, after the head man nodded an approval, the woman at the desk pulled two specially printed invitations in envelopes out of a drawer to some gig they were throwing in a couple of weeks and handed them to us, asking not to give them to anybody else or bring anybody else.
 Two weeks later, travelling together, after driving over a bunch of narrow, double-parked, tree covered, twisty, curvy roads deep into the Hollywood Hills, my buddy and I dutifully showed up.
+Caligula would have cringed.